-For the last two years, members of the Hulett Working Group consisting of the Cleveland Landmarks Commission, Ohio Historic Preservation Office, Committee to Save Cleveland’s Huletts, Cleveland Restoration Society, National Trust for Historic Preservation, the U.S. Army Corps of Engineers, Buffalo District, the Port of Cleveland, the City of Cleveland, and Canalway Partners have met to create a process that would allow the group to sift through options for a possible redeployment of the dismantled Huletts.
+Canalway is an active member of the Hulett Working Group, a committee dedicated to the preservation and public display of the historic ore unloaders and the associated artifacts.
+The group also includes representatives from the Cleveland Landmarks Commission, Ohio Historic Preservation Office, Committee to Save Cleveland’s Huletts, Cleveland Restoration Society, National Trust for Historic Preservation, the U.S. Army Corps of Engineers, Buffalo District, the Port of Cleveland, and the City of Cleveland.

 History of Hulett Ore Unloaders in Cleveland

 Cleveland-designed and Cleveland-built, the Hulett Ore Unloaders revolutionized the hauling of iron ore on the Great Lakes and contributed greatly to the wealth and prosperity of Cleveland and the nation.
-They were invented by George H. Hulett in 1898 and built (after 1903) by the Wellman-Seaver-Morgan Company of Cleveland.
+They were invented by George H. Hulett in 1898 and built by the Wellman-Seaver-Morgan Company of Cleveland after 1903.

 Once, there were more than 80 of the giant machines scattered throughout the Great Lakes ports with well over a dozen occupying prominent positions on Cleveland’s lakefront and the Cuyahoga River.
-Today, only four remain.
-Two smaller versions in Chicago, still working.
-The other two, dismantled and stored on the Cleveland/Cuyahoga County Port Authority’s C&P Ore Docks.
+Today, only components of two full Huletts remain.
+They are dismantled and stored in Cleveland at the Cuyahoga County Port Authority’s C&P Ore Docks.

-In June of 1992, Conrail announced that they would abandon the Huletts and seek demolition permits from the city of Cleveland.
-The Huletts operated on Whiskey Island from 1912 -1992, and were made obsolete by newer technology: “self-unloading” freighters equipped with their own boom and conveyor systems, and not requiring landside unloaders.
+In June of 1992, Conrail announced that they would abandon the Huletts and seek demolition permits from the City of Cleveland.
+The Huletts operated on Whiskey Island from 1912 to 1992 until they were made obsolete by newer technology: “self-unloading” freighters equipped with their own boom and conveyor systems that did not require landside unloaders.

-When Conrail made their announcement, Canalway Partners chose to fight that permit and found an ally in Cleveland and its Mayor Mike White.
-Mayor White stood with us not because he wanted to save the Huletts; he did so because for once, Conrail needed something from his city and he would use that opportunity to extract a price.
+When Conrail made their announcement, Canalway Partners chose to fight that permit and found an ally in Cleveland and Mayor Mike White.
+According to retired Canalway ED, Tim Donovan, Mayor White stood with Canalway not because he wanted to save the Huletts; he did so because for once, Conrail needed something from his city and he would use that opportunity to extract a price.
 To gain his support, Conrail was given a long list of to-do items, ranging from parcels to be donated to the city, to bridges needing repair and a fresh coat of paint.
 By the time Conrail complied, they had shifted their intentions and instead sold the property to the Cleveland/Cuyahoga County Port Authority.
-For those of us fighting for the survival of the Huletts, this was good news – finally, these historic assets would rest in public hands.
+For those fighting for the survival of the Huletts, this was good news – finally, these historic assets would rest in public hands.

 Learn more about the Hulett Ore Unloaders: